chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag handler_custom_example_error_report

-The `error_report <https://github.com/chef/chef/blob/master/lib/chef/handler/error_report.rb>`_ handler is built into the Chef Infra Client and can be used for both exceptions and reports.
+The `error_report <https://github.com/chef/chef/blob/master/lib/chef/handler/error_report.rb>`_ handler is built into Chef Infra Client and can be used for both exceptions and reports.
 It serializes error report data to a JSON file.
 This handler may be enabled in one of the following ways.

-By adding the following lines of Ruby code to either the client.rb file or the solo.rb file, depending on how the Chef Infra Client is being run:
+By adding the following lines of Ruby code to either the client.rb file or the solo.rb file, depending on how Chef Infra Client is being run:

 .. code-block:: ruby